Kevin Hart: Stand-up

 Hart's first stand-up performance took place at The Laff House in his native Philadelphia under the name of Lil Kev, which did not go well.
 His career suffered a slow start and he was booed offstage several times, once even having a piece of chicken thrown at him.
 After those initial unsuccessful shows, he began entering comedy competitions throughout Massachusetts, with audience receptions eventually improving.
 It took time for Hart to develop a unique comedic style.
 After an early period of attempting to imitate comedians like Chris Tucker, he found his own rhythm by delving into his insecurities and life experiences.
 He said, "Because of what I do, it has to be an open book.
 But right now this is a book that is being written."

-Hart's comedy tours began in 2009 with his act titled I'm a Grown Little Man, followed by Seriously Funny in 2010, Laugh at My Pain in 2011, and Let Me Explain in 2013, the last two of which were also released as features in movie theaters.
+Hart's comedy tours began in 2009 with his act titled I'm a Grown Little Man, followed by Seriously Funny in 2010, Laugh at My Pain in 2011, and Let Me Explain in 2013, the last two of which were also released as features in theaters.
 Hart grossed over $15 million from "Laugh at My Pain", making it one of the year's top-selling comedy tours.
-Hart also has a game available through iTunes called "Little Jumpman".
+Hart also has a game app available through iTunes called "Little Jumpman".
 His Facebook page, Twitter account, and YouTube channel are all connected to and accessible through this app.
 Most overseas fans of Hart discovered him on YouTube, as well.

 On April 9, 2015, Hart embarked on a comedy world tour titled the What Now?
 Tour at the AT&T Center in San Antonio, which concluded on August 7, 2016, at the Columbus Civic Center in Columbus, Georgia.
 On July 16, 2015, Universal Pictures announced that Kevin Hart: What Now?, a stand-up comedy film featuring a performance of Hart's What Now?
 Tour, would be theatrically released in the United States on October 14, 2016.
 The show was filmed live on August 30, 2015, in front of 53,000 people, at Philadelphia's Lincoln Financial Field.

+In 2025, Hart performed as a headliner in Saudi Arabia's Riyadh Comedy Festival, an event taking place from September 26th to October 9th.
+The comedy festival overlaps with the seventh anniversary of the assassination of Jamal Khashoggi, prompting Joey Shea, Saudi Arabia researcher at Human Rights Watch, to say in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.
+Hart has performed in the region before, the first time taking place in January, 2023.